-The multidistrict litigation is still in its early stages.
-In September 2022, the Court requested that plaintiffs resubmit consolidated or master complaints for their economic loss, medical monitoring and personal injury claims, and a new motion to dismiss briefing process is under way.
-Philips, Philips Respironics and the other Philips defendants have filed motions to dismiss each of these claims.
-The Court has yet to rule on these motions.
+In September 2022, the Court requested that plaintiffs resubmit consolidated or master complaints for their economic loss, medical monitoring and personal injury claims, and the new motion to dismiss briefing process is ongoing.
+Philips, Philips Respironics, and the other Philips defendants have filed motions to dismiss each of these claims.
 Formal discovery has started and is expected to continue throughout 2023 and beyond.

-And, as announced on April 24, 2023, Philips has recorded a provision in anticipation of a resolution of the economic loss class action pending in this MDL.
-Philips Respironics believes that the anticipated resolution is an important step in addressing the litigation related to the Philips Respironics recall.
+And, as announced on April 24, 2023, Philips recorded a provision in anticipation of a resolution of the economic loss class action pending in this MDL.
+Philips believes that the anticipated resolution is an important step in addressing the litigation related to the Philips Respironics recall.

-What is the company's view on the personal injury and medical monitoring claims filed against the company?
+What is the company's view on the personal injury and medical monitoring claims filed against Philips and Philips Respironics?